Glasgow Corporation Tramways Works car No.21

 - Livery

 - N/A (currently painted blue).
-Originally crimson lake or dark brown, fully lined out in yellow edged with red with fine inner white lining and yellow lettering.
+Originally crimson lake, fully lined out in yellow edged with red with fine inner white lining and yellow lettering.
 The lining was omitted after the 1930s and ultimately the lettering was omitted also.

 - Seating capacity